Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's

 - In a small pot bring the cream, butter and kosher salt (and vanilla bean, if using) to a simmer over medium heat.
 Turn off heat and set aside.
 Remove vanilla bean just before proceeding to step 4.

 - In a very deep pot, combine sugar and syrup(s) and bring to boil over medium heat, swirling pot and boiling until mixture turns golden brown.
 Don't stir, except to scrape down the sides of the pot one time.
 Just swirl.

 - When the sugar mixture turns golden brown, turn off heat and slowly add warm cream/butter mixture.
 It will bubble violently for a few seconds.
 Stir in the vanilla extract (if not using vanilla bean) with a silicone spatula or wooden spoon.

 - Continue to boil over medium-low heat for 10-30 minutes, stirring only when necessary to keep candy from sticking to sides and bottom of pot, until mixture reaches 248 degrees Fahrenheit on a candy thermometer, or firm ball stage. (see tips #5 & 6, above)

-- Carefully pour caramel into prepared pan. (see tip #9, above)
+- Carefully pour caramel into prepared pan. (see tip #9, below)

 - Refrigerate caramel for 30 minutes to an hour, until firm but still warm.
 Do not allow it to cool completely, or it will be difficult to slice.

 - Turn caramel onto a cutting board and peel off parchment paper or Silpat.

 - Heat knife over flame of a gas stove or coat with oil to make slicing easier.